-You can authorize a representative to obtain information on your tax matters by sending, or including with your CT23, a letter on your corporate letterhead indicating the individual or organization that you authorize to represent your interests.
-This letter must be signed by an authorized signing officer of the company.
+You can authorize a representative to obtain information on your tax matters by sending, or including with your CT23, the Authorizing or Cancelling a Representative form.
+This form must be signed by an authorized signing officer of the company.

 Filing Your CT23 and Annual Return